-Any domestic or foreign organization exempt under section 501(a) or section 529(a) if it has gross income of \$1,000 or more from a regularly conducted unrelated trade or business (see Regulations section 1.6012-2(e)).
-Gross income is gross receipts minus the cost of goods sold (see Regulations section Ĭ.61-3).
+• Any domestic or foreign organization exempt under section 501(a) or section 529(a) if it has gross income of \$1,000 or more from a regularly conducted unrelated trade or business (see Regulations section 1.6012-2(e)).
+Gross income is gross receipts minus the cost of goods sold (see Regulations section 1.61-3).

-A disregarded entity, as described in Regulations sections ачток 301.7701-1 through 301.7701-3, is treated as a branch or division of its parent organization for federal tax purposes.
+A disregarded entity, as described in Regulations sections 301.7701-1 through 301.7701-3, is treated as a branch or division of its parent organization for federal tax purposes.
 Therefore, financial information applicable to a disregarded entity must be reported as the parent organization's financial information.

 - Organizations liable for the proxy tax on lobbying and political expenditures.
 See Line 37.
-Proxy Tax on page 16 for a discussion of the proxy tax.
-If your organization is only required to file because of the proxy tax, see Proxy Tax Only under Which Parts To Complete, on - Colleges and universities of states and other governmental units, and subsidiary corporations wholly owned by such colleges and universities.
-However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempted from tax by an Act of Congress does not have to file. - Applicable reinsurance entities under ACA section 1341(c)(1). - Organizations that are liable for other taxes (such as the section 1291 tax (Form 990-T, line 35c or 36) or recapture taxes (Form 990-T, line 42)).
-See pages 15 and 16 for a discussion of these items.
-If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete on page 4. - Fiduciaries for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - .
-Individual retirement accounts (IRAs) described under section 408(a), - 2.
-Simplified employee pensions (SEPs) described under section 408(k). - 3.
-Simple incentive match plans (SIMPLEs) described under section 408(p), refund of income tax paid on undistributed long-term capital gains should complete Form 990-T as explained in IRAs and other tax-exempt shareholders in a RIC or REIT on page 4.
+Proxy Tax later for a discussion of the proxy tax.
+If your organization is only required to file because of the proxy tax, see Proxy Tax Only under Which Parts To Complete, later. - Colleges and universities of states and other governmental units, and subsidiary corporations wholly owned by such colleges and universities.
+However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempted from tax by an Act of Congress does not have to file. - Applicable reinsurance entities under Affordable Care Act of 2010 (ACA), section 1341(c)(1), must write "Applicable Reinsurance Entity" across the top of Form 990-T. - Organizations that are liable for other taxes (such as the section 1291 tax (Form 990-T, line 35c or 36) or recapture taxes (Form 990-T, line 42)).
+See a discussion of these items later.
+If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, later. - Fiduciaries for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - 1.
+Individual retirement accounts (IRAs) described under section 408(a). - Simplified employee pensions (SEPs) described under section 408(k). - 3.
+Simple incentive match plans (SIMPLEs) described under section 408(p),